Gracianama1/bikeshare_casestudy/README.md

 The Data Shows:

-The busiest times of the year are in the summer months
++ The busiest times of the year are in the summer months

-The number of casual riders shows a lot of engagement & interest
++ The number of casual riders shows a lot of engagement & interest

-The winter months have the least amount of casual riders*
++ The winter months have the least amount of casual riders [^1]

 <img width="342" height="195" alt="workweek" src="https://github.com/user-attachments/assets/afde59c5-c6a3-41ab-a799-76dcb2d9af68" />

-Casual ridership is highest near the weekend
++ Casual ridership is highest near the weekend

-Member ridership is higher overall daily
++ Member ridership is higher overall daily

-30% use our bikes to commute to work each day*
++ 30% use our bikes to commute to work each day [^1]

 <img width="342" height="195" alt="weekday_casuals" src="https://github.com/user-attachments/assets/cec81ace-defc-4bdf-a7d8-e934b979b01c" />

 What does it all mean?:

-Casual riders may not see a benefit to paying for a membership
++ Casual riders may not see a benefit to paying for a membership

-Limited options deter them from subscribing annually
++ Limited options deter them from subscribing annually

 RECOMMENDATION:

 What can Cyclistic do?

--offer tiered membership based on rider needs
+- offer tiered membership based on rider needs

--offer seasonal pass for summer riders
+- offer seasonal pass for summer riders

--create promotions or free trial period leading up to summer months -offer discounts on winter months
+- create promotions or free trial period leading up to summer months

+- offer discounts on winter months

-*data has been made available by Motivate International Inc. under license
+[^1]: data has been made available by Motivate International Inc. under license